SNIA/Swordfish-datadog-sample-dashboard-integration/Documents/Swordfish Datadog Dev Guide.md

 [Top](#section)

 Checks (Python) Files
 ---------------------

 -   **Objective:** The main part of checks is making a request to a URL.
-Once the request passes, you may then write custom metrics for service URL which is placed in .yaml file.
+Once the request passes, the developer may then write custom metrics for service URL which is placed in .yaml file.

 -   All the custom checks inherited from AgentCheck and it will take check () to